illyfrancis/scribble/docs/draft.md

 The main concerns of this component 'Reference data service' are:

-* to define the interface for the core component
+* to define the interface with the core component
 * implementation of the interface
 * make the implementation available to the core component